mliu000/NP-Dater/README.md

 If you are on Windows, you are all set.

-If you are on a mac, you would need to recompile the C++ file, which is simple.
+If you are on a mac, you would need to recompile the C++ executable, which is simple.

 - From the root directory, simply go to /backend/cpp/cpp_runner, and type "make".
 - This will compile a mac version of the C++ executable.
 The Express.js will automatically determine the OS you are using.